galacticcouncil/hydration-docs/docs/testnet_howto.md

-# Design and Automation of our Tesnet Deployment at HydraDX
+# Design and Automation of our Tesnet Deployment at Hydration

 In this article, we are going to show you how we designed and automated our pipeline to be able to deploy a new testnet (Parachain + Relaychain) within minutes using Kubernetes (EKS Fargate), AWS ACM, Route53, Terraform and Github Actions.